 Did you know that the Musée Marmottan Monet holds the largest collection of works by Claude Monet in the world?
 Over 300 impressionist paintings by the French master including his 1872 Impression, Sunrise are managed by the museum, which is located in the 16th arrondissement of Paris.

-The museum came to be after several donations.
+This small museum in Paris came to be after several donations.
 The building itself was donated by the Marmottan family to the Académie des Beaux-Arts, which opened it up as the the Museum Marmottan in 1934.
 Later, the museum received a donation in 1966 by Michel Monet, Claude’s second son and heir.

 Walking through the Musée Marmottan Monet is a great way to experience art in context.
 Much of the original furniture, decorations, and wall designs have remained in tact.
 It’s a true example of what the upper class Parisians lived like in the early 19th and 20th centuries.